-Eggs are a natural whole food packed full of protein, vitamins and nutrients essential for maintaining good health.
+Eggs are a natural whole food, packed full of protein, vitamins and nutrients that are essential for maintaining every day good health.

 Whole foods are foods that are closest to their natural state, including unprocessed fruit, vegetables, whole grains, eggs, whole fish skinless poultry and lean red meat.
 Research shows that dietary patterns that include more whole foods results in higher nutrient intake and an increased quantity of antioxidants.

 What is the NZ MInistry of Health agreed statement on eggs?